 - Keep artists’ materials out of reach of children, animals and foodstuffs.

-There’s real pleasure to be had in packing a portable colour kit, and painting under an open sky or during holiday travel.
-Any of our oil colour products are suitable for outdoor use.
+There’s real pleasure to be had in packing a portable colour kit, and painting under an open sky or on a vacation, and all of our oil colour products are suitable for outdoor use.

 Products with flash points below 61° Celsius, that are considered Group II or Group III flammable materials should be considered unsuitable for airline travel: